 - and chest pain behind the breastbone, for example, with eating.

 The risk information provided here is not comprehensive.
 To learn more, talk about Yosprala with your pharmacist or other health care providers.
 The product information can be found at www.Yosprala.com or 1-866-207-6592.

 Call your doctor for medical advice about side effects.
-You are encouraged to report negative side effects of prescription drugs to the FDA.
-Visit www.fda.gov/medwatch or call 1-800-FDA-1088.
+You are encouraged to report negative side effects of prescription drugs to Aralez Pharmaceuticals at 1-866-207-6592 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.